-- If the management server uses a custom firewall, make sure that this firewall does not block outgoing connections through these ports.
-Windows Firewall is configured automatically by Acronis Backup & Recovery 11.5. - If the traffic from the management server goes through a router or a similar network device, make sure that the device does not block this traffic.
+If the management server uses a custom firewall, ensure that this firewall allows outgoing connections to these ports.
+Windows Firewall is configured automatically by Acronis Backup.

+If the traffic from the management server to the vCenter Server, the ESX(i) hosts, or the agents goes through a router or a similar network device, ensure that the device does not block this traffic.

-No special configuration is required on the vCenter Server or the ESX(i) hosts themselves.
+No special configuration is required on the vCenter Server or the ESX(i) hosts.

-3.4.3.2 Deploying Agent for ESX(i) (Virtual Appliance)
+3.4.3.2 Deploying Agent for VMware (Virtual Appliance)